 He met his friends at the corner by the park.
-Eric was a skeleton, Stan a hobo, and Charlie the Long Ranger.
-Charlie’s sister, Oda May, was smoking a cigarette.
-She wore a tight tweed skirt that came to below her knees and a boy’s jacket.
-In her hand was a gorilla mask.
+Eric was a skeleton, Stan a hobo, and Squeamy the Lone Ranger.
+Squeamy’s sister, Oda May, stood apart from the others, smoking a cigarette and looked bored.
+She carried a rubber-and-fur gorilla mask loosely in her hand like a rag.

 Oda May flipped away her cigarette and put on the gorilla mask and they headed for the neighborhood on the other side of the park where all the best houses were.

-  “And that’s how it’s done,” Oda May said as she sat down on the curb, hefting the bag of candy appreciatively between her legs.
+“That’s how it’s done,” Oda May said, hefting the bag of candy appreciatively between her legs.
+“If they’re just a little bit scared of you, they’ll fork over the candy quick enough so they can get rid of you.”
 She lit a cigarette without taking off the gorilla mask.

-  “I don’t know about you punks,” Oda May said, “but I’m going to go meet my boyfriend.”
+“I don’t know about you little turds,” Oda May said, “but I’m going to go meet my boyfriend.”

 “What about us?”
 Stan asked.

 “You’re on your own.
 I’ve played nursemaid long enough.”

 “It’s all right,” Squeamy said.
 “We don’t need her.”

 “And don’t follow me,” she said, “or somebody’s gonna lose some teeth!”